-Reduce or avoid foods high in copper.
-Most foods contain some level copper, however the following list contain the highest levels:

-[Clean copy] 7.
-Enhance the egress points of elimination in the body, which include, the skin, liver, kidneys, and colon.
+7. Enhance the egress points of elimination in the body, which include, the skin, liver, kidneys, and colon.

 8. Reduce or avoid foods high in copper.
-Most foods contain some level copper, however, the following list contains the highest levels:
+Most foods contain some level of copper, however, the following list contains the highest levels: